Li Congke: During Li Cunxu's reign as emperor of Later Tang

 When Wang made an exploratory attack on Yun, however, Li Congke led a small contingent of cavalry soldiers and repelled his attack, causing him to withdraw to Zhongdu (中都, in modern Jining, Shandong).
 Li Cunxu, with his resolve strengthened by Li Congke's victory, then outflanked Duan and headed to Yun to rendezvous with Li Siyuan.
 Together, they then engaged Wang and Zhang at Zhongdu and defeated and captured them.
 With Wang's army the only Later Liang army that stood between him and Daliang, Li Cunxu then headed directly for the defenseless Later Liang capital.
 Believing defeat to be inevitable, Zhu Zhen committed suicide, ending Later Liang.
 Li Cunxu, upon entering Daliang, stated to Li Siyuan, "How I came to have this realm is due to the accomplishment of you and your son.
 I will share it with you and your son."
 Upon his entry into Daliang, the Later Liang officials surrendered to him.
 He sent Li Congke to take up position at Fengqiu (封丘, in modern Xinxiang, Henan), apparently concerned that Duan and Du may still resist, but Du and Duan subsequently each arrived at Fengqiu and surrendered as well.
 By this point, Li Cunxu was in control of the Later Liang territory.

 By 924, at which time there was a Khitan incursion, Li Congke carried the title of the commander of the left cavalry at the northern capital (Taiyuan), and was dispatched to the frontier, along with Li Shaobin the military governor of Henghai Circuit (橫海, headquartered in modern Cangzhou, Hebei), to defend against the Khitan.
 By 925, he was serving as the prefect of Wei Prefecture (衛州, in modern Puyang).
 However, when Li Siyuan made the request that Li Congke be sent back to Taiyuan, Li Cunxu was angered by what he saw as an overly daring request, and not only denied it but demoted Li Congke to be the commander of raiding troops, stationing him at Shimen Base (石門鎮, in modern Tangshan, Hebei).
 This caused Li Siyuan to be fearful, and only time's passage appeared to alleviate Li Cunxu's anger.
 (Apparently it was around this time that, on an occasion when Li Congke was at Zhen Prefecture – which served as the capital of Chengde Circuit (成德), which his father Li Siyuan was the military governor of – LI Congke and Li Siyuan's close associate An Chonghui got into a dispute at dinner.
-Li Congke punched A hard in the head, and An only avoided further injury by fleeing.
+Li Congke punched An hard in the head, and An only avoided further injury by fleeing.
 Li Congke later regretted and apologized, but while An accepted the apology, he bore a grudge against Li Congke from that point on.)